Rational-Link/Chainlink-Public-Jobs-Specs/README.md

 ---

 ## Estimating Gas Usage for Transactions
-Certain types of blockchain operations may be subject to gas limits.
+Certain types of jobs may be subject to gas limits.
 To estimate the gas fee required to execute a transaction, you can use the following syntax (via the Alchemy API as an example).
 This example simulates a transaction from a sender address (FROM) to a smart contract (CONTRACT) with a specific function call (DATA) and returns an estimated gas cost

 ### Setup